 “If you took a class here and there part-time after graduating, that would show that you’re an independent learner, a serious student, and someone who’s on the move,” Hescott adds.
 “Don’t assume that one bad grade will indicate that you aren’t serious or dedicated.”

-Letters of recommendation are equally as important to shed light on you as a student and professional.
+Letters of recommendation are equally as important to shed light on who you are as a student and professional.
 As a returning student, it’s common for many to be from your employers, but aim to receive at least one from a former faculty member who can attest to your dedication and drive in the classroom.

 4. Make it happen.